 In line with the UK Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 in force from April 2017 onwards, companies in the UK with over 250 employees are required to annually disclose their gender pay gap.

 Here we fulfil the statutory requirements, as well as provide relevant context along with our approach to closing the underlying gap.

-The table above shows the mean and median pay and bonus gaps for our employees in the UK as at 5 April 2020.
-The mean Bonus Gap reflects a number of one-off payments that were made to senior management in respect of the Apollo transaction.
+The table above shows the mean1 and median2 pay and bonus gaps for our employees in the UK, as at 5 April 2021*.

 Percentage receiving a bonus